12 min read

 The ability to automate some parts of the release process is a huge win and saves a lot of time.
 I suggest creating scripts, or figuring out how to automate individual steps and then work towards a continuous delivery goal.
 Continuous delivery can reduce risk, reduce costs, and reduce the time developers need to spend in managing the release.
 Consequently, you’ll be able to release more often and be more productive in terms of the hours allocated for development.

-The holy grail of DevOps is to be able to launch a new version by pressing a button (or running a command) that would trigger the release process automatically, or even better, a system that would release a new version of your software at a designated time.
+The holy grail of DevOps companies is to be able to launch a new version by pressing a button (or running a command) that would trigger the release process automatically, or even better, a system that would release a new version of your software at a designated time.
 Of course, this is difficult to achieve because you also need to automate a lot of the testing process, but it is not impossible.

 Embracing Best Practices

 In this section I’ll describe a couple of recommended practices that I’ve found convenient, either to make the release process smoother or for taking safety measures in case something goes wrong.

 Find the most suitable day to carry out the release